University of Manchester: Reputation and rankings

-The Sunday Times described Manchester in 2006 as having "a formidable reputation spanning most disciplines, but most notably in the life sciences, engineering, humanities, economics, sociology and the social sciences".
-Manchester was also given an award for excellence and innovation in the arts by the Times Higher Education Awards 2010.
+The Sunday Times described Manchester in 2006 as possessing "a formidable reputation spanning most disciplines, but most notably in the life sciences, engineering, humanities, economics, sociology and the social sciences".
+Manchester was also honoured with an award for excellence and innovation in the arts at the Times Higher Education Awards 2010.

-According to The Graduate Market in 2024 published by High Fliers Research, Manchester was the second most targeted university by the top 100 graduate employers in the UK in 2023-24.
+According to The Graduate Market in 2024, published by High Fliers Research, Manchester was the second most targeted university by the UK’s top 100 graduate employers in the 2023–24 recruitment cycle.

-In 2025-26, the University of Manchester was ranked 35th in the QS World University Rankings.
-In 2025, it was ranked joint 53rd by Times Higher Education and 46th by the Shanghai Academic Ranking of World Universities.
-Nationally, it was ranked 28th in 2025 by the Complete University Guide, while in 2026 it was ranked 36th by The Guardian and 27th by The Times.
+In the 2025–26 cycle, the University of Manchester was ranked 35th in the QS World University Rankings.
+In 2025, it was placed joint 53rd by Times Higher Education and 46th by the Shanghai Academic Ranking of World Universities.
+Nationally, the Complete University Guide ranked it 28th in 2025, while The Guardian placed it 36th and The Times 27th in 2026.

-Luke Georgiou, Manchester's deputy president and deputy vice-chancellor, said in 2022 that: "The ranking tables, despite their limitations, give a consistent picture of The University of Manchester’s excellence in national and global terms."
+Luke Georgiou, then Deputy President and Deputy Vice‑Chancellor of Manchester, observed in 2022 that "the ranking tables, despite their limitations, give a consistent picture of the University of Manchester’s excellence in national and global terms".